MIRAGE: Runtime Scheduling for Multi-Vector Image Retrieval with Hierarchical Decomposition: Experiments

-We further analyze the trade-offs of individual techniques.
-Fig.~\ref{fig:exp-obligation-1} illustrates the cross-hierarchy search.
+Fig.~\ref{fig:exp-obligation-1} analyzes low-similarity tail pruning.
 The curve shows throughput while the bar shows accuracy.
-As expected, filtering more images at each granularity (i.e., reducing $T$ and $\alpha$) significantly improves throughput.
+As expected, filtering more images at each hierarchy (i.e., reducing $T$ and $\alpha$) boosts throughput.
 However, computation does not always translate to accuracy.
-For example, setting $\alpha$=0.8 yields the highest accuracy on Crepe, surpassing $\alpha$=1.0.
+For example, setting $\alpha$=0.8 yields the highest accuracy on CREPE, surpassing $\alpha$=1.0.
 It is common in CREPE that some images share common fine-grained objects but differ in composition.
-Thus hierarchical filtering helps eliminate such interference.
-This phenomenon is less evident in MS COCO, since Crepe has higher visual complexity.
-Fig.~\ref{fig:exp-obligation-2} investigates hierarchy skipping.
-The trend is consistent across datasets: larger granularity budgets $\tau$ improve accuracy by considering more granularities for finer query–image alignment, at the expense of throughput.
+Thus, filtering tail images helps eliminate such interference.
+This phenomenon is less evident in MSCOCO, since CREPE has higher visual complexity.
+Fig.~\ref{fig:exp-obligation-2} investigates hierarchy depth optimization.
+The trend is consistent across datasets: a larger early-exit threshold $\tau$ improves accuracy by considering more granularities for finer query–image alignment, at the expense of throughput.
 This again highlights the intuitive performance–accuracy trade-off.

-In summary, although more computation generally favors accuracy, the trade-off between accuracy and performance is non-trivial.
-This necessitates our automatic configuration framework.
-As shown in Fig.~\ref{fig:exp-obligation-3}, \textbf{\textit{HiMIR}} consistently pushes the Pareto frontier.
-POQD is represented by the green dot at the lower-left corner, while Vanilla dense retrieval lies outside the figure due to its extremely high throughput but poor accuracy.
+Although more computation generally favors accuracy, the trade-off between accuracy and performance is non-trivial, thus necessitating automatic configuration.
+As shown in Fig.~\ref{fig:exp-obligation-3}(a), \textbf{\textit{MIRAGE}} consistently pushes the Pareto frontier.
+The bottom-left green dot represents POQD, while Vanilla lies outside the figure due to its extremely high throughput but poor accuracy.
+The blue dots represent the samples generated in our search space, and among these marked with orange color are candidates reaching the optimal trade-off.